 By analyzing your competitor’s blog content you can discover what type of content is getting the most engagement and traffic, both organically and on social.
-Based on your findings you can create a content plan that hits the same touchstones and attracts the right audience.
+Based on your findings, you can create a content plan that hits the same touchstones and attracts the right audience.
 This is the same strategy employed by B2B PR firms to formulate a working content strategy.

 Content that is short (300 words) is now redundant in terms of content best practices for 2018.
 It is considered “thin”.
 So, if you find that your competitor is pushing “thin” content, you have a big opportunity to compete with them.
 Do this by creating content that is at least 1,000 words, and if you’re creating a listicle-style guide ensure that your content is a summation of all the more useful information scattered across different sources.

-Content that is well-researched and of high-value will more likely be shared repeatedly, and this exposure is indispensable for your brand.
+Content that is well-researched and of high value will more likely be shared repeatedly, and this exposure is indispensable for your brand.
 And that is when a killer creative content marketing strategy makes a difference in B2B content marketing success.

 6. Search Ads